ni/nimble/specs/nimble-blazor/README.md

 1. Can we basically copy the workflow from the above NimbleBlazor repo, and just update as needed?

     a.
 Can we use the same package (and thus artifact location)?
-2. Should we bump .NET version to v6 (this is what the Microsoft/fast-blazor uses)?
+2. Should we bump .NET version to v6 (this is what Microsoft/fast-blazor uses)?
 3. Microsoft/fast-blazor has other workflows in addition to cicd.
 Namely a "validate" workflow that appears to publish an example app and a codeql analysis workflow which is used to discover potential vulnerabilities.

 ### Testing